 Web www.hospicefoundation.ie | Tel 01 679 3188

-As part of an ongoing strategy to support carers of people with life limiting disease, the IHF host webpages that are dedicated to providing family carers with relevant information, advice and resources as they support their loved one in what is for most a challenging and emotional journey.
-See: https://hospicefoundation.ie/
+Resources for Carers: As part of an ongoing strategy to support carers of people with a life-limiting disease, we provide family carers with relevant information, advice and resources as they support their loved one in what is, for most, a challenging and emotional journey.

 Web www.ms-society.ie | Tel 01 678 1600 | MS Information Line 1850 233 233